 It is important that we understand what the law requires and what we are expected to do.
-The law does not require colleges to alter the nature of a course or program but it does require colleges to provide reasonable accommodations for students who provide appropriate documentation.
-The Student Wellness Department will provide instructors with the student's accommodation form as soon as the student completes the documentation with him/her.
-The purpose of this manual is to assist you in the process.
+The law does not require colleges to alter the nature of a course or of a program.
+The law does require colleges to provide reasonable accommodations for students who provide appropriate documentation for a related area of disability or impairment.
+The purpose of this manual is to assist you in this Disability Services process.